colorfulnotion/xcm-global-registry/docs/DETAILS.md

   * Step 2 - Implement `fetchXcGar()` to process its XCM/Multilocation registry located at `xcGarLocation` on-chain.
   * Step 3 - [optional] Implement `fetchAugments()` to Augment the XCM result from previous step if certain assets are missing.
 Two types of augmentations are available:
       * Auto Inferring - supply a list extrinsicIDs containing unpublished xcAsset Xtokens transfers.
 An xcmInteriorkey will be inserted to result from step2 if we can succesfully infer the asset using other chains' published XCM registry
-      * Manual-Registry - most parachain teams don't publish XCM/Multilocation for "native" assets originated from thier own parachain.
+      * Manual-Registry - most parachain teams don't publish XCM/Multilocation for "native" assets originated from their own parachain.
 By manually providing the xcmInteriorkey, native xcAsset can be augmented with xcmInteriorkey as well.

 * Aggregate multiple parachains' XCM Registry into one map keyed by the standardized xcmInteriorkey.
 Update "confidence" per each xcAsset.
 Dump the result as a file by calling `xcmgar.updateXcmGar()` `xcmgar.updateLocalAsset()`